outsmartly/outsmartly/docs/performance-best-practices.md

 One of the worst patterns for performance is blocking rendering behind the downloading, parsing, and execution of JavaScript.
 This pattern is frequently seen when implementing A/B Testing and Personalization.
 It has the worst impact on above-the-fold content.

-Outsmartly provides a simple mechanism that we call "overrides", which allow for modification of cached HTML within the CDN.
-This technique minimizes latency introducted by compute cycles and assures that content is kept close to end users geo locations.
+Outsmartly provides a mechanism that we call Overrides, which allow for modification of cached HTML within the CDN.
+This technique minimizes latency introduced by compute cycles and assures that content is kept close to end user's geographical location.

 ## HTTP/2 Server Push Above-the-fold Resources